Molly Ludlow: Biography

 In 2011, her first full year as a professional, she improved her personal best to 1:59.12 (again in Lignano) and placed seventh at the United States championships.
 In 2012, she placed second behind Fantu Magiso at the Adidas Grand Prix, running 1:59.18.
+The same year, she won the Diamond League London Grand Prix.
 She narrowly missed qualifying for the 2012 Summer Olympics; at the Olympic Trials she was in the top three until the end, but tied up and fell to fourth place with meters to go.
 She skipped the 2013 season to recover from her knee problems; she married Reed Ludlow, a former Division II collegiate basketball player, that fall.
-She returned to the track in 2014, placing third at the United States championships; she finished in the top six in four Diamond League meetings, breaking two minutes in both Lausanne and Monaco.
+She returned to the track in 2014, placing third at the 2014 USA Outdoor Track and Field Championships.
+She finished in the top six in four Diamond League meetings, breaking two minutes in both Lausanne and Monaco.
 Track & Field News ranked her #10 in the world that year, her first top 10 world ranking.

 In 2015 Ludlow won gold with the American team in the 4 × 800 m relay at the World Relays; the team's winning time, 8:00.62, was a new American record.
 She placed fourth at the United States championships in 2:00.09, missing qualifying for the World Championships in Beijing by 0.04 seconds.
 The following week she improved her personal best to 1:58.68 at the Paris Diamond League meeting, where she also placed fourth.
 After Ajee' Wilson withdrew from the World Championships due to an injury, Ludlow was named as her replacement.
+She finished in the semifinals of the 800 m at the 2015 World Championships in Athletics.

 In July 2016, Ludlow competed in the Olympic trials, running 1:59.59 and again placing 4th by 0.04 seconds.
 One week later, she set a personal best of 1:57.68 in Monaco, becoming the seventh fastest US woman at that distance.

+In April 2017, Ludlow retired due to pregnancy.
+In May, she accepted a warning from USADA for a December 2016 positive test for her prescribed hydroxyclomiphene, a fertility treatment and banned performance enhancing drug.